-When dreaming up a costume idea for your toddler, you need to make sure they are comfortable, easy to maneuver in, and will keep them warm on a chilly Halloween eve.
-Here are more Infant and Toddler Halloween Costumes:
+When dreaming up a costume idea for your little one, you need to make sure they are comfortable, easy to maneuver in, and will keep them warm on a chilly Halloween eve.
+Here are more Infant Toddler Halloween Costumes:

 1. Little Homemade Boo Costume

-Everyone told Margarita that her daughter looked like Boo, and that’s how she came up with the idea of making a Boo costume.
-Her daughter was terrified at first (as many little ones are by infant toddler Halloween costumes) but quickly warmed up to the cute homemade costume and spent Halloween posing for photos and walking a whole six blocks together with Mom/Mike and Dad/Sully.
+Everyone told Margarita that her daughter looked like Boo.
+And that’s how she came up with the idea of making a Boo costume!
+Her daughter was terrified at first (as many little ones are by infant toddler Halloween costumes) but quickly warmed up to the cute homemade costume.
+She spent Halloween posing for photos and walking a whole six blocks together with Mom/Mike and Dad/Sully.

 2. Easy Boots Halloween Costume

-Shanessa put this Boots costume together in “no time at all”, and for less than $20 – buying only two fleece sleepers from Walmart.
+Shanessa put this Boots costume together in “no time at all”.
+Most impressive is that it was less than $20 by buying only two fleece sleepers from Walmart.
 Shanessa herself was Dora, using the backpack as a diaper holder.

 3. Easy Oompa Loompa Infant Toddler Halloween Costumes